propensive/scalaworld/2016/a_dev_musing+fommil.md

 # Writing a Compiler Plugin or Macro

-In this workshop, aimed at intermediate Scala developers, you will learn how to write a compiler plugin and understand the tooling and support consequences.
+In this workshop, aimed at intermediate Scala developers, we explore macros and compiler plugins and you will learn how to write a compiler plugin and understand the tooling and support consequences.

 You will learn about Scala's compile phases, the Types / Trees APIs of the compiler, and why compiler plugins / macros cause such a headache